ignitry/thai-tambons/README-en.md

-Data of provinces and cities in Thailand
+Data of political area in Thailand
 ================================

 Contain name and relations of 77 changwats, 926 amphoes and 7379 tambons.